 What is the G.I.F.T.4.S. program goals?

-Families will commit to parent education classes once a week.
+Families commit to parent education classes once a week.
 The classes consist of parenting skills, study skills, bullying, and other programs.
 Each year TMFF will add additional 3rd grade students.
 The students will participate in the program until high school graduation.

 Each participant upon graduation from high school will receive either a scholarship for a continuing education program of their choice or start up money towards their choice of career.